-Grants, 5% fine money, and private donations fund the services of the C.A.R.E.
-Cottage.
-Our agency is state and nationally accredited through the Children's Advocacy Centers of Georgia (CACGA) and the National Children’s Alliance (NCA), respectively.
+Grants, 5% fine money, and private donations fund the services of Victim Services.
+Our agency is state accredited through the Children's Advocacy Center of Georgia (CACGA).

-In 2017, the C.A.R.E.
-Cottage provided 3300 services to over 1,000 victims, 71 one those being the result of Domestic Violence and 45 of Child Abuse.
-As of late 2018, services have been provided for 70 victims of Domestic Violence and 55 of Child Abuse.
+In 2020, MCSO Victim Services provided 3300 services to over 1,000 victims, 71 one those being the result of Domestic Violence and 45 of Child Abuse.
+As of late 2021, services have been provided for 70 victims of Domestic Violence and 55 of Child Abuse.

-In an effort to help our victims heal from this abuse, the C.A.R.E.
-Cottage has secured funds through a grant that provides counseling and therapy sessions at no cost to the victim.
+In an effort to help our victims heal from this abuse, MCSO Victim Services has secured funds through a grant that provides counseling and therapy sessions at no cost to the victim.

 To contact MCSO Victim Services, please call 478-994-7287.
 Should services be needed after normal business hours, please call 478-832-5682 and leave a message.
 A Victim Services representative will return your call promptly.